CloudVistA/metadata-analytics/README.md

 # VISTA Metadata Analytics Program

-__*The VISTA Metadata Analytics Program is a semantic web standards-driven approach to access, interfacing, security, and master data management for all Veteran  health information at web-scale*__
+__*The VISTA Metadata Analytics Program is a semantic web standards-driven approach to access, interfacing, security, and master data management for Veteran  health information at web-scale*__

 The VA Health Information Systems Technology and Architecture ([VISTA](https://en.wikipedia.org/wiki/VistA)) is the U.S. Department of Veterans Affairs integrated clinical, business, and administrative information system which supports the life-long care of 20 million veterans at over 1200 VA hospitals and clinics nationwide.
 The 130 VISTA systems in operation today contain over 400-million patient-years of data, and continue to grow at a rate of over four million new lab tests, radiographs, and documents each day.